ci-richard-mcelhinney/nhaystack/README.md

 address (plus a colon and then the port number if something other than port 80 is being used).
 The uriPath should be of the form "api/myProjectName" if the remote server is running FIN|Stack or SkySpark.
-If the remote server is an AX station that is running nhaystack-as-a-server, then the uriPath should simply be "haystack".
+If the remote server is an N4 station that is running nhaystack-as-a-server, then the uriPath should simply be "haystack".

 After you've configured the NHaystackServer, manually do a ping to make sure its